lmc-eu/spirit-design-system/packages/web-react/src/components/Dropdown/README.md

 # Dropdown

 ⚠️ Dropdown component is [deprecated][deprecated] and will be removed in the next major version.
 Please use "DropdownModern" component instead.
-This is the React implementation of the [Dropdown] component.
+This is the React implementation of the [Dropdown][dropdown] component.

 ## Usage